-WiFi Keeps Disconnecting and reconnects frequently after installing Windows 10 1809?
-Most of windows users reported After upgrade to Windows 10 October 2018 update experiencing WiFi disconnects automatically.
-Some others after installing the latest patch update, WiFi keeps dropping the internet connection every 10 minutes or so and the access to the internet is cut off for 10 – 20 secs and then comes back.
+WiFi Keeps Disconnecting and reconnecting frequently after installing Windows 10 2022 Update.
+Several windows users reported After upgrade to Windows 10 version 22H2 update WiFi disconnects automatically.
+In some cause after installing the latest patch update, WiFi keeps dropping the internet connection every 10 minutes or so and the access to the internet is cut off for 10 – 20 secs and then comes back.

 The problem is Wireless Network is detected and available but for some reason, it gets disconnected and then doesn’t automatically reconnect.
-If you are also suffering from this WiFi Keeps Disconnecting issue on windows 10 laptop Here apply bellow solutions to get rid of this.
+If you are also struggling with similar problem WiFi Keeps Disconnecting issue on windows 10 laptops Here apply bellow solutions to get rid of this.

 WiFi Keeps Disconnecting Windows 10

 Start with Basic troubleshooting simply Restart Your Router, Modem or switch.
-After restart connects to the wifi network and check, Still have the same problem fallow next solution.
+After restart connects to the wifi network and check, Still have the same problem follow next solution.

 Disable Antivirus software and VPN if configured.